13 November -

 23 Aug 1999 - Japanese news sources report that several

-users of reported screens .
-The smooth transition may provide
+out or locking up.
+The smooth transition may provide hope

 for an equally easy Y2K (yeah, right!)